nxp-imx/imx-sm/sm/doc/rn_add.md

 =====================

 - Updated mx95alt to allow M33 access to the SEMA41 (for testing)
+- Updated mx95evk:
-- Update mx95evk fault reactions (for testing)
+  - fault reactions (for testing)
-- Update mx95evk to give AP secure (ATF) access to the peripheral LPI
+  - to give AP secure (ATF) access to the peripheral LPI
+  - to fix issues with mSel 1 and 2 start/stop script

 Customers will require the LPI changes if running ATF.
 They should also configure fault handling as required.